RubenEschauzier/quweda_link_queue_content_analysis/content/experiment_setup.md

 We use the recently introduced [_SolidBench benchmark_](cite:cites taelman2023evaluation) for our analysis, which uses the [_Social Network Benchmark (SNB)_](cite:cites angles2020ldbc, erling2015ldbc) at its core.
-The SNB models a social network similar to Facebook, <span class="rephrase" data-author="RV">which is an original use-case of Solid and thus serves as a good candidate for analysis</span>.
+The SNB models a social network similar to Facebook; social networks produce networks of connected data with users acting as data hubs.
-<span class="comment" data-author="RV">What you write is correct, but we are aiming to de-emphasize the social network roots of Solid, as many more powerful applications are possible.
-Shall we write something instead about the qualitative aspects of the data, i.e., how it generates a network of connected data?</span>
+This data structure is suited for the Solid protocol, where Solid pods act as data hubs.
 SolidBench uses this centralized benchmark as a data generator and then fragments this data into data vaults, which function as Solid pods.
 We use the default data generation and fragmentation parameters, which results in 158,233 RDF files over 1,531 data vaults using the default fragmentation strategy.
 There are 3,556,159 triples across all files, with 22.47 triples per file on average.
-<span class="comment" data-author="RV">Note that in English writing, commas and periods have the opposite meaning in numbers.
-I corrected this.</span>

 The SolidBench benchmark uses the read-only interactive workload of SNB, which corresponds to the workload that social network applications encounter.
 The interactive workload of SNB has two query template classes: _complex_ and _short_.
 [Preliminary testing](cite:cites taelman2023evaluation) of the benchmark show that these queries are challenging to existing LTQP techniques, with most complex queries reaching timeout.